anarnwa/Interface/AddOns/GlobalIgnoreList/readme.txt

 => VERSION HISTORY

+=> 8.2.5

+Updated for 8.2.5

+=> 8.2.2

+Swapped the create and remove filter button in the chat filter editor, and added a confirmation dialog box when a filter is requested to be removed

+Added the new "[words=#]" tag which can be used to compare the number of words in the chat text

+Added new "[channel=#]" tag which allows a filter to be applied only to a specific channel

+Added the ability to disable filtering of party chat.
+This includes, party, raid, instance, and battleground channels.
+This open is off by default.

+Added the ability to disable or enable filtering of private messages.
+This option is on by default.

+Updated the default "Anal" spam filter to utilize the words count, to address people who do not link a spell or item and instead type the name

 => 8.2.1

 Added option to never apply spam filters to Guild chat.
 This option is turned on by default in the options tab.